-6. Documentation
+6 Documentation

-The documentation [10] - [28] is provided with the product by the developer to the customer for secure usage of the TOE in accordance with the Security Target.
+The documentation [14] - [25] is provided with the products by the developer to the customer for secure usage of the TOE in accordance with the Security Target.

-Note that the customer who buys the TOE is normally the developer of the operating system and/or application software which will use the TOE as hardware computing platform to implement the software (operating system / application software) which will use the TOE.
+Note that the customer who buys the TOE is normally the developer of the operating system and/or application software which will use the TOE as hard-ware computing platform to implement the software (operating system / application software) which will use the TOE.

-7. IT Product Testing
+7 IT Product Testing